alexlhtam/ucl/ucl/year1/comp0147/cheatsheet.md

 2. [ logical deductions to come up with a contradiction ]
 3. conclude that the assumption that $P \rightarrow Q$ is false and cannot hold
 4. therefore, $P \rightarrow Q$ is true

+## induction
+### when to use mathematical induction
+- the principle of induction can be used to prove properties of the integers (if they are true)
+- cannot be used to discover properties of the integers
+- properties are discovered using other methods, and once a property is conjectured, induction can be used to prove it

+### template for a proof by mathematical induction
+1. express the statement to be proved in the form "for all integers $n \geq b, \space P(n)$, where $b$ is a fixed integer
+2. write "Base step", and show that $P(b)$ is true, making sure that the correct value of $b$ is used. this completes the base step
+3. "inductive step" and state the inductive hypothesis in the form "assume that $P(k)$ is true for an arbitrary fixed integer $k \geq b$
+4. write what $P(k+1)$
+5. prove the statement $P(k+1)$ using the fact that $P(k)$ is true, making sure proof is valid for any $k \geq b$
+6. identify conclusions of inductive step
+7. once both are completed, write: "by mathematical induction, $P(n)$ is true for all integers $n \geq b$